gov-cy/staging-govcy-design-system-docs/src/components/tag.md

 ### Using colour with tags
 You can use colour to help distinguish between different tags – or to help draw the user’s attention to a tag if it’s especially important.
 For example, it probably makes sense to use `govcy-tag-orange` for a tag that reads ‘Urgent’.

-If you need more tag colours, you can use the following colours.
+If you need more tag colours, you can use the following classes.

 *Example*
 <div class="govcy-container govcy-p-4 govcy-br-1 govcy-br-standard govcy-mb-4">